thingsinjars/jQuery-Scoped-CSS-plugin/README.md

 Limitations
 -----------

-  * Can have unexpected behaviour when run multiple times so it can now only be run once per page load.
   * If you're using multiple nested declarations, Webkit might apply different inheritance specificity rules from the other engines.
 I don't know who's right.
   * Remember, IE < 9 support requires a [helping hand](http://code.google.com/p/html5shim) if you're using HTML 5 elements
   * Currently, getElementStyles is hand-rolled and possibly wrong.